omnibor/bomsh/README.md

     $ ./bomsh_create_bom.py -r /tmp/bomsh_hook_raw_logfile -p linux-image-unsigned-5.11.0-1028-aws_5.11.0-1028.31~20.04.1_amd64.deb
     $ # the below command creates a truncated set of gitBOM docs in the new truncate-bomdir:
     $ ./bomsh_search_cve.py --bom_dir .gitbom -f linux-image-unsigned-5.11.0-1028-aws_5.11.0-1028.31~20.04.1_amd64.deb --copyout_bomdir truncate-bomdir
+    $ # the below command copies out and removes the separator strings of gitBOM docs in the new remove-bomdir:
+    $ ./bomsh_search_cve.py --bom_dir truncate-bomdir --copyout_bomdir remove-bomdir --remove_sepstrs_in_doc
+    $ # the below command recovers the truncated gitBOM docs in the new recover-bomdir:
+    $ ./bomsh_search_cve.py --bom_dir remove-bomdir --copyout_bomdir recover-bomdir --insert_sepstrs_in_doc

+To further reduce the storage size, we can sacrifice the gitBOM tree structure: we can collapse all subtrees to a single level and remove duplicate artifact-IDs.
+Because a lot of common .h header files are repeated in the gitBOM docs of different .o files, this will be able to remove many such duplicates, and reduce the storage size significantly.
+For most of applications like CVE search, we don’t need to keep the full gitBOM tree structure, so this subtree collapsing works for CVE search while reducing the storage size.
+And sometimes we don’t want to expose the gitBOM tree structure, a flat list of artifact IDs can still satisfy the SBOM requirement while reducing storage significantly.

+A new option "--subtree_collapsed_bomdir" has been added to the bomsh_search_cve.py script to implement this feature.
+The "--remove_sepstrs_in_doc" and "--insert_sepstrs_in_doc" options can work well with this option.

+Here is an example for Ubuntu kernel build:

+    $ # the below command creates more gitBOM docs than necessary in the default .gitbom directory:
+    $ ./bomsh_create_bom.py -r /tmp/bomsh_hook_raw_logfile.sha1 -p linux-image-unsigned-5.11.0-1028-aws_5.11.0-1028.31~20.04.1_amd64.deb
+    $ # the below command creates a truncated set of gitBOM docs in the new truncate-bomdir:
+    $ ./bomsh_search_cve.py --bom_dir .gitbom -f linux-image-unsigned-5.11.0-1028-aws_5.11.0-1028.31~20.04.1_amd64.deb --subtree_collapsed_bomdir collapse-bomdir --remove_sepstrs_in_doc
+    $ # the below command recovers the newly created subtree-collapsed gitBOM docs in the new recover-bomdir:
+    $ ./bomsh_search_cve.py --bom_dir collapse-bomdir --copyout_bomdir recover-bomdir --insert_sepstrs_in_doc

 Creating CVE Database for Software
 ----------------------------------